 You will learn what makes photos visually appealing and gets lots of other invaluable photography education.

 Learn about reading light correctly

 Light is a crucial photography aspect that has the power to make or break a photo.
 As such, it is vital that you learn how to use light to your advantage.

 It would help if you learned how to position your subjects correctly in relation to the light.
 Whether you choose indoor lighting or diffused sunlight, you have got to ensure the light is ambient.

-As they say, experience is the best teacher.
+As they say, experience is the best teacher and practice make perfect.
 You can go to school, read everything about photography and watch countless video tutorials but the only way you will gain practical skills is to get out there with your camera and actually take photos.

 Combining the knowledge you’ve gained through learning and the experience you will be getting through active photography, you will be able to accomplish your visions as a photographer.

 You could even organize shooting activities with friends who are into photographer or take part in local competitions.

 To be honest, reaching the point where you can call yourself a photography expert will not be easy.
 There’s a lot to learn and battles to fight to get there.
 At first, it will, in fact, be safer to call yourself an amateur shooter and work towards improving your skills through learning and experience.

 As with any other career, you pushing hard and being patient are essential ingredients.
 Remember, it’s quality over quantity.